mscale92/basic-react-app/ReadMe.md

 We then tell Webpack our loader.
 Babel.
 Now Webpack knows which compiler we're using.

 The last key is our query.
-Now, this would not be present if we were using a `babel.rc` file, which you will see in some tutorials.
+Now, this would not be present if we were using a `.babelrc` file, which you will see in some tutorials.

-A `babel.rc` file houses the presets, keywords that babel looks for so it knows how to read the files, just like our query.
+A `.babelrc` file houses the presets, keywords that babel looks for so it knows how to read the files, just like our query.

 Personally, I prefer to use query, but ultimately it is up you which way you want to go.